XorTroll/uLaunch/Themes.md

     Properties:

-    - **loop**: Whether to replay the MP3 file again, after it finishes
+    - **loop**: Whether to replay the MP3 file again, after it finishes.

     - **fade_in_ms**: Time in milliseconds for the fade-in to be applied when the BGM starts playing.
 (0 = no fade-in)